Byron and Weltliteratur

 'European Romanticism', in Warren Breckman and Peter Gordon (eds.), The Cambridge History of Modern European Thought (CUP, forthcoming 2018)

-‘The Greco-Roman Revival’, in David Duff (ed.), The Oxford Handbook of British Romanticism (forthcoming 2017)
+‘The Greco-Roman Revival’, in David Duff (ed.), The Oxford Handbook of British Romanticism (OUP, forthcoming August 2018)

 ‘The Anti-Historicist Historicism of German Romantic Architecture’, European Romantic Review, 26 (2015), 789–807